Silver Spoons: Synopsis

 Edward exhibits his childishness and playfulness in many ways, such as performing a little dance while the Pac-Man game plays its theme song.
 Stratton's personal assistant, Kate Summers (Erin Gray), is often the voice of reason.
 Kate's role adds tension to the show and provides incentive for Edward to act more maturely (at least sometimes).
 Edward and Kate's will-they-or-won't-they relationship gives way to a third-season wedding.

 During the series' early years, Ricky befriends "bad boy" Derek Taylor (Jason Bateman, seasons 1–2), smooth-talking "cowboy" J.T.
 Martin (Bobby Fite, seasons 1–2), and "nerdy" Freddy Lippincottleman (Corky Pigeon, seasons 1–4).
 They get into a lot of trouble and learn many childhood lessons along the way.
 Leslie Crambottom, played by Georgi Irene, has a major crush on Ricky.

 Edward's original attorney was Leonard Rollins (Leonard Lightfoot), who departed after the first season, and was replaced by the aptly named business manager, Dexter Stuffins (Franklyn Seales), who was somewhat stuffier and more erudite than Leonard had been.
-Dexter remained through the rest of the series and was joined in fall 1984 by his hip, breakdancing nephew Alfonso Spears (Alfonso Ribeiro, seasons 3–5), who became Ricky's new best friend.
+Dexter remained through the rest of the series and was joined in autumn 1984 by his hip, breakdancing nephew Alfonso Spears (Alfonso Ribeiro, seasons 3–5), who became Ricky's new best friend.
 Once Ricky, Freddy, and Alfonso were in high school in season four, their circle was completed by Brad (Billy Jacoby, seasons 4–5), a reintroduction of the type of "bad-boy" character similar to that of Derek during the show's early years.
 That year, as Kate and Edward adjusted to married life, Kate's doddering uncle, Harry Summers (Ray Walston), moved into the Stratton mansion.